 Communicating Course Advisement Options to Advisees

-Course advisement for Winter and Spring 2021 runs Mon., Oct.
-19 through Fri., Oct.
-30, 2020.
+Course advisement for Summer and Fall 2021 runs Mon., Mar 29 through Fri., Apr 9, 2021.
 Each student must connect with their advisor during that time to discuss planned courses, review midterm grades and obtain a registration PIN.
-Priority registration for main campus undergraduates occurs Mon., Nov.
-2 through Sun., Nov.
-15. See Registration Dates & Deadlines for complete registration access details.
+Priority registration for main campus undergraduates occurs Mon., Apr 12 through Sun., Apr 25.
+See Registration Dates & Deadlines for complete registration access details.

 Once you have determined how you will schedule your official course advising appointments, inform your advisees about how to make an appointment with you (email, call, sign up on Cardinal Star or Google calendar, etc.)